m1guelpf/roam-app/README.md

 ## Installing

-I've submitted this app for inclusion on the App Store, but it probably won't be accepted (Apple doesn't really like apps which just "wrap" websites).
+I'm working to list the app on the App Store, but in the meantime you can [download it on Airport](https://app.airport.community/app/recvAbcGjrNK1DbWe).

-If you really want to run this on your device, your best bet is to grab the `.ipa` file from the [releases tab](https://github.com/m1guelpf/roam-app/releases) and install it with [Altstore](https://altstore.io/) (see [this guide](https://iosninja.io/altstore)).
-Or, if you're a developer and know what you're doing, use Xcode.

 ## Contributing